ai-kunkun/Niagara_page/README.md

-Webpage for our paper: Niagara: Normal-Integrated Geometric Affine Fields for Scene Reconstruction from a Single View
+Webpage for our paper: Niagara: Normal-Integrated Geometric Affine Fields for Scene Reconstruction from a Single View.

 <p align="center">
   </br>